 A chatbot — AKA a conversational form — can address all of these issues.

-Chatbots offer an interactive experience that requires the user to focus because of the natural turn-taking that takes place during a conversation.
+Chatbots offer an interactive user experience that requires the user to focus because of the natural turn-taking that takes place during a conversation.
 Also, because the bots proceed to ask the questions one by one, the user is not overwhelmed with too many questions/fields at once.
 This allows you to sneak in a few more questions than you could get away within a traditional form.

 With a static form, you have to lay all cards on the table regardless of whether all of them are relevant to all prospects.
-Hence, to some leads, the form might seem just fine while to others it will appear messy and bothersome because they have to waste time reading information that doesn’t concern them.
+Hence, to some leads, the form might seem just fine, while to others, it will appear messy and bothersome because they have to waste time reading information that doesn’t concern them.

 However, with conversational forms, you are able to customize user paths based on their choices or by using the more elaborate conditional logic feature.
-In other words, your conversational “form” adapts the journey to every single prospect in real-time avoiding unnecessary friction.
+In other words, your conversational “form” adapts the journey to every single prospect in real-time, avoiding unnecessary friction.

-That’s conversion rate optimization at its best!
+That’s conversion rate increase and optimization at its best!

 Another benefit?
 Bots are able to collect and save even partial data.
 Hence, even if a potential prospect doesn’t finish the entire sequence, you still have data to work with and perhaps design a nurture sequence that can help close the deal at a later date.

+Forms, no matter how well-designed and efficient, make you wait.
+They leave you hanging.
+So, regardless of yours being a good or a bad form, it will be incapable of offering instant gratification.
 Chatbots, on the other hand, provide a variety of opportunities to satisfy your prospects right there and then.
 As mentioned before, hot leads can be fast-tracked to speak to your team within minutes.
 Though, that’s just the tip of the iceberg.
-The instant qualification can give you the capacity to allow eligible prospects to schedule meetings; share content that corresponds with the leads position in the customer journey; answer basic questions; offer discounts or free trials when necessary, etc.
+The instant qualification can give you the capacity to allow eligible prospects to schedule meetings; share content that corresponds with the lead's position in the customer journey; answer basic questions; offer discounts or free trials when necessary, etc.

+You might be thinking: “OK, but there are cases when seeing several input fields makes sense and is, in fact, more comfortable for the user.”And you are right.
+Forms such as signup forms or booking forms are more reassuring when asking for data in clusters or groups so the user can fill in all the fields and review them peacefully.
+However, that’s not a problem because chatbots, if anything, are flexible.
+They can switch from conversation to more “formal duties” whenever needed.
 For example, Landbot no-code builder offers the multi-questions feature that allows you to put together a mini-form inside of an automated conversation.
 Within the mini-form, you can customize pretty much anything from the field number and size to the required input format and required fields.

 Hence, you can combine the engagement of the conversation with the practicality of the form on command.

+There are plenty of online form builders offering form templates that allow you to launch in minutes.
+You might be surprised to know that the same goes for chatbots.
 The recent boom in no-code tools has made conversational solutions accessible to businesses of all shapes and sizes.
 For instance, with Landbot, you can build a conversational form within minutes whether or not you decide to use a pre-existing template.
 The drag and drop canvas allows professionals with little to no technical skill to create personalized data collection flows:

-If you are interested in giving chatbots a try, you can start by following our step by step tutorial on how to build a conversational form.
+If you are interested in giving chatbots a try, you can start by following our step-by-step tutorial on how to build a conversational form.
 In the tutorial, we take a real-life sales contact form example and transform it into a chatbot which you can also interact with at the end of the article!